kleinbottle4/linked-list/README.md

 # linked-list
-A singley-linked list header file written in C.
+A singly-linked list header file written in C.

 See the LICENSE file at the root of this project tree.